 - Admission to innovative programs and receptions at the AAR and SBL meetings each year that feature lectures, guided museum tours, and presentations by Luce Fellows.

-- Access to annual faculty and student fellowships, made possible through a grant from the Henry A. Luce Foundation, to support work about the interrelationships among theology, spirituality, and the arts.
-Click here for more information about the Luce Fellows.
+- Access to annual faculty and student fellowships when available, to support work about the interrelationships among theology, spirituality, and the arts.

 - Access to the website and the features we are hoping to build as a community of scholars, clergy, and artists interested in the mutually enriching dialogue between theology and art.
-This includes access to an online directory of members, web-based forums with other members (including announcements of job openings, calls for papers, museum exhibits of interest, research inquiries, etc.), a web-based syllabi exchange, and a web gallery featuring work of our members.
+At this time, this includes a web-based syllabi exchange and a web gallery featuring work of our members.